opencv/opencv/modules/core/doc/operations_on_arrays.rst

                       \texttt{scale}   \cdot  [  \texttt{vects}  [0]-  \texttt{mean}  , \texttt{vects}  [1]-  \texttt{mean}  ,...]^T  \cdot  [ \texttt{vects}  [0]- \texttt{mean}  , \texttt{vects}  [1]- \texttt{mean}  ,...],

-                that is, the covariance matrix will be  :math:`\texttt{nsamples} \times \texttt{nsamples}` .
+                The covariance matrix will be  :math:`\texttt{nsamples} \times \texttt{nsamples}` .
 Such an unusual covariance matrix is used for fast PCA of a set of very large vectors (see, for example, the EigenFaces technique for face recognition).
-Eigenvalues of this "scrambled" matrix will match the eigenvalues of the true covariance matrix and the "true" eigenvectors can be easily calculated from the eigenvectors of the "scrambled" covariance matrix.
+Eigenvalues of this "scrambled" matrix match the eigenvalues of the true covariance matrix.
+The "true" eigenvectors can be easily calculated from the eigenvectors of the "scrambled" covariance matrix.

             * **CV_COVAR_NORMAL** The output covariance matrix is calculated as: